Can we help?

 There is no reason to be as everyone in the group will be in the same situation and it’s a great way to get to know people.
 However if the thought of joining a group is really off-putting for you, then we offer private lessons instead!
 Please feel to free to talk to us about your concerns and we will advise you to find the best solution for you :)

 In order to speak a language, you need to understand how to form sentences and you need to know enough vocabulary (words!).
 However, we try to focus on speaking and listening skills and we cover enough grammar and vocabulary to enable you to start and practice speaking French as much and as soon as possible!
+If you wish to focus further on your grammar then don’t hesitate to book in some private lessons during your stay!

 Lessons are fun, interactive and communicative.
 So unlike at school, you get lots of opportunity to speak and try to use the language in a variety of situations.
 Our maximum group size is 10 students, so you get more personal attention than in a large class.